implse/Sorting_Algorithms/README.md

 # Sorting Algorithms in Python

-A sorting algorithm is an algorithm that puts `items` of a `list` in a certain order.
+A sorting algorithm puts `items` of a `list` in a certain order.

 Adavantages :

-  - Searching for an `item` on a `list` works much faster if the list is sorted. `Binary search` finds the position of a target `item` within a sorted list in `O(log n)`.
+  - Searching for an `item` in a `list` works much faster if the list is sorted. `Binary search` finds the position of a target `item` within a sorted list in `O(log n)`.

-  - Selecting `items` from a `list` based on their relationship to the rest of the `items` is easier with sorted `items`.
+  - Searching for an `item` in a `list` based on their relationship to the rest of the `items` is easier when the list is `sorted`.

-  -  Finding duplicate `item` on a `list` can be done very quickly when the `list` is sorted.
+  -  Finding duplicate `item` in a `list` can be done very quickly when the `list` is sorted.

+## Sorting Algorithms Classifications
+Sorting algorithms can generally be classified into three distinct categories:

+  - Comparison sorts
+  - Non-comparison sorts
+  - Others

 ### Features:
-- `In place`: an `in-place` sort algorithm needs only `O(1)` memory beyond the `items` being sorted. (no needs for extra memory)
+- `In place`: an `in-place` sort algorithm needs only `O(n)` memory. (no needs for extra memory)

 - `Recursive`: some sorting algorithms are implemented in a `recursive` manner.
 (Divide and Conquer)

-- `Stable`: stable sorting algorithms maintain the relative order of records with equal values.
+- `Stable`: stable sorting algorithms maintain the relative order of `items` with equal values.

 ### Lower Bound

 For sorting `n` items we have to make `Log(n!)` comparisons.
 With Stirling's formula (Stirling's approximation) it can be reduced to `n log(n)`.

-- `n log(n)` time complexity is the `lower bound` for comparison based sorting algorithms.
+- The `n log(n)` time complexity is the `lower bound` for comparison based sorting algorithms.

-- We can achieve `O(n)` running time as far as sorting is concerned with non comparison based algorithms.(`Bucket Sort` or `Radix Sort`)
+- We can achieve `O(n)` running time with non comparison based algorithms.(`Bucket Sort` or `Radix Sort`)

 ## Bubble Sort

-Repeatedly steps through the list to be sorted, compare each pair of adjacent items and swaps them if they are in the wrong order.
+Repeatedly steps through the list, compare each pair of adjacent `items` and `swaps` them if they are in the wrong order.

 `Time Complexity : O(n^2)`

-`Bubble Sort` has worst-case and average complexity both `O(n^2)`.
-It is not a practical sorting algorithm.
+`Bubble Sort` has worst-case and average complexity in `O(n^2)`.
+It is not a efficient sorting algorithm.

-`Bubble Sort`is an in-place algorithm.
+`Bubble Sort`is an `in-place` algorithm.

 ## Merge Sort